 - Our rating – 9.8/10 (See our full review here)

-If you’re willing to spend some serious money on a new table (over $2000) then you’re going to be getting a professional grade, tournament level high-quality table that the pros would be happy to play on.
+If you’re willing to spend some serious money on a new table (over $2000) then you’re going to be getting a professional ping pong table that’s suitable for tournaments that even the pros would be happy to play on.
 With this budget you’ll be looking at a top of the range table tennis table, possibly one that is used in world-class tournaments.
 The table should be made of the highest 1 inch thick table top, the wheels should be at least 3 inch large, and the chassis should be solid steel designed to not bend or wear easily.
 The surface shouldn’t scratch easily and possibly most important of all, it should come with a warranty.
 In our opinion, the Butterfly Centrefold 25 fits all these criteria and is one of the best quality ping pong tables available today.

 Over the years, we’ve got to play on a lot of different indoor ping pong tables and it’s fair to say that the Centrefold 25 is in the top few of our favorite ones to play on.
 It’s made by Butterfly, one of the most popular table tennis companies and they were even the official tournament sponsor and supplier of the 2012, 2014 & 2016 World Table Tennis Championships.